Table of Contents

 What is Muscle Soreness?

 When you put excessive stress on your muscles, they become sore due to inflammation.
 Based on the type and intensity of exercise, it may range from hardly noticeable to highly painful.
-Typically, muscle soreness is categorized into the following ways (1):
+Typically, muscle soreness is categorized in the following ways: (1)

-Acute Muscle Soreness (Immediate Muscle Soreness): You may feel it as a burning pain right away after an exercise session.
+Acute Muscle Soreness (Immediate Muscle Soreness): You may feel a burning pain immediately after an exercise session.
 It usually results from a lactic acid buildup in muscles and resolves quickly without causing much trouble.

-Delayed Onset Muscle Soreness (DOMS): This kind of soreness is caused due to damage or microscopic tears in muscle fibers and the adjacent connective tissues (2).
+Delayed Onset Muscle Soreness (DOMS): This soreness is caused by damage or microscopic tears in muscle fibers and the adjacent connective tissues (2).
 During an unusually intense workout that involves a lot of eccentric (lengthening) muscle contractions, the muscles experience higher levels of damage (3).
-It stimulates the body to initiate repairing, which leads to fluid accumulation and inflammation at the site of injury.
-Consequently, you start experiencing the symptoms like tightness, pain, etc., after 6 to 8 hours.
+It stimulates the body to initiate repair, leading to fluid accumulation and inflammation at the injury site.
+Consequently, you start experiencing symptoms like tightness, pain, etc., after 6 to 8 hours.
 This usually peaks 12 to 24 hours after exercise and can last almost 48 hours.

 Is Muscle Soreness Normal?